zzhou718/ClockPetals/README.md

   >![Process](https://uploads-ssl.webflow.com/5b43c1ec7ab3d835fb006c5d/5b468b8276d89c85825d1b2b_vast-process.png)
 (process flowmap courtesy by one of the designers [Wenjie Wu](http://wenjiewu.webflow.io/project/windnebula))

 * **implement and code the design ideas for mini challenge one** with the undergrad developer.
-I architected the tech stack, controlled the versions (OMG I really should've used Git but the situation was complicated...), and suggested the code styles.
+I architected the tech stack, controlled the versions (I really should've used Git but the situation was complicated...), and suggested the code styles.
 The choice on JavaScript and D3.js over PHP increased the performance and development efficiency indeed.

 * **oversee the progress of mini challenge two** as we had quite a lot of ideation trials and the design iteration did not finalize until the last a couple of weeks.
 What I could do was to prioritize ClockPetals and then participate in every discussion for mini challenge two.